KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 Referring to the following image, the user has to specify if:

--  to overwrite the existing KPIs and their related formulas
+-  overwriting the existing KPIs and their related formulas
--  to import targets,
+-  importing targets,
--  to import scorecards,
+-  importing scorecards,
--  to import schedulations.
+-  importing schedulations.

 .. figure:: media/image83.png

     Import KPIs settings

 Once the import is started, the GUI leads the user to finalize the import procedure.
-In particular, the user is asked to map data sources correctly (Figure below).
+In particular, the user is asked to map data sources correctly.
+See figure below.

 .. figure:: media/image84.png